 First, you have to create a Coinbase account from your Coinbase mobile app.
-It is an easy process as you have to provide some basic information such as your name, email address, location, and choosing a strong password.
+It is an easy process as you have to provide some basic information such as your name, email address, and location, and choose a strong password.

 After that, you have to verify your identity for taxation purposes.
 The KYC process will require you to provide information such as your social security number, your date of birth, and a government-issued ID.
 After your account is verified, you can start trading and staking Ethereum on Coinbase.

 Purchase Ethereum Tokens

 For Coinbase Ethereum staking, you need to buy Ether tokens.
 The Coinbase platform lets you purchase Ether tokens directly, which makes the token buying and staking process simple as it is all in one spot.

 You can buy ETH the same as stocks: as a market or limit order.
 Make orders allow you to buy ETH at market prices, whereas limit orders let you set a price of ETH and as soon as ETH touches that price, your order is automatically executed.

 Join the Waitlist